 The scope of this report is the exploration of networking technologies to support the requirements of modern Data Center Networks that include support for High Performance Computing and Artificial Intelligence applications.
-Solutions to address challenges created by evolving requirements and new computing and storage technologies are proposed.
-Standardization implications are identified.
+Solutions to address challenges created by evolving requirements and new age technologies are proposed.
+Standardization considerations are identified.